xris1658/yadaw/doc/BUILD.md

   cmake --build . --target YADAW -j 16
   ```

-### Known problems
-- The application built with MSYS2 cannot handle paths with non-ASCII characters
-  correctly.
-For instance, if the user folder name contains Chinese characters,
-  then YADAW cannot read the configuration file of the application and crashes
-  immediately.
-Such problem does not exist in the application built with MSVC.

 ## Build on Linux
 The following steps are made for Ubuntu and its forks.
 Though not tested, those
 might be usable on Debian and its forks.